 If you plan on driving around Norway, you will more than likely have to pay for parking.
 This is especially true in big cities, where there is a lack of free parking spaces.

 Paying these fees will slowly eat into your budget.
 It’s a good idea to do some research beforehand and see if you can find places where you can park your car for free.

-Bring a water bottle with you when you travel.
-This will reduce plastic waste, but it will also you save you from buying bottled water which costs a lot in Norway!
+- Bring a water bottle with you when you travel.
+This will reduce plastic waste, but it will also save you from buying bottled water which costs a lot in Norway!

 Getting to Norway

 If you’re travelling from Europe, Norway is easy to get to.

 Most countries fly into Norway, with Oslo being the most popular destination.
 The proximity of the UK to Norway means you can fly into more cities such as Bergen and Stavanger directly.

 It may be the case that your flight is rerouted through the UK if you’re flying to one of these cities from various parts of Europe that aren’t as well connected.